 Do-joon’s mother is a complicated human being.
 She wants the world to perceive her as a great mother, though she’s not.
 In the first half of film, the director is telling the story through the mother’s eyes.
 That’s why (in the beginning) we don’t see Do-joon killing Ah-jung, because she believed that he was innocent.

 Throughout the story, we find out why Do-joon is the way he is.
 When he was five, his mother tried to poison him.
 She was planning to kill him and then, kill herself.
 However, the poison wasn’t strong enough.
-Although not stated in the film, the poisoning probably had an effect on Do-joon’s mental development.
+Although it’s not stated in the film, the poisoning probably had an effect on Do-joon’s mental development.

 So there’s a reason, why Do-joon’s mother treats him so well.
 She doesn’t do it out of pity, because he’s mentally disable.
 No. She pampers him, because it was her who caused his disability.
 That’s the ugly truth.
 In addition, Do-joon is not as oblivious as he looks.
 Though he’s not able to recollect certain memories, he remembers everything.
 And Do-joon hasn’t forgiven his mother for trying to kill him when he was five years old.